 Executive Summary

 The Regional Cooperative Agreement (RCA) for Research, Development and Training related to Nuclear Science and Technology for Asia and the Pacific will celebrate its 50th Anniversary in 2022.
-This report assesses the social and economic impacts of mutation breeding projects under the RCA.
+This report assesses the social and economic impacts of mutation breeding projects under the RCA and the value they have added over and above the primary research that has been undertaken by individual countries independently.

 Plant mutation breeding involves exposing plant seeds, cuttings or tissue-culture material to radiation, such as gamma rays, and then planting the seed or cultivating the irradiated material to generate a plantlet.
 Plants are then multiplied and examined for new and useful traits – such as increased crop yields, improved nutritional quality, and reduced need for pesticide, fertilisers and irrigation.

 This impact assessment was designed and undertaken by a team of external experts, in consultation with IAEA and RCA stakeholders.
-It involved gathering evidence through an online questionnaire completed by 19 GPs, analysis of IAEA administrative data, gathering information from mutation breeding experts at the IAEA and GPs, narrative success cases of mutation breeding from four GPs, and economic analysis of costs and benefits of mutation breeding research under the RCA.
+It involved gathering evidence through an online questionnaire completed by 19 of the 22 participating Government Parties (GPs), analysis of IAEA administrative data, gathering information from mutation breeding experts at the IAEA and GPs, narrative success cases of mutation breeding from four GPs, and economic analysis of costs and benefits of mutation breeding research under the RCA.
 The assessment focuses on value added by the RCA, over and above the primary mutation breeding research that may be undertaken by countries individually.

-The impact assessment found that the mutation breeding RCA has supported a significant body of research, including over 7,300 promising breeding lines with superior quality traits to previous crops, and 254 mutant varieties of crops certified and officially released.
+The impact assessment found that the RCA has supported a significant body of mutation breeding research, including over 7,300 promising breeding lines with superior quality traits to previous crops, and 254 mutant varieties of crops certified and officially released.
 Key impacts of this research include increased food production, enhanced environmental protection, strengthened regional capacity and capability, and economic impacts.
 New mutant varieties have:

-Greater yield productivity, with a 32.7% increase in total production over control crops
+Greater yield productivity, with a 32.7% increase in total production over their respective control crops

 Increased food supply, adding an extra 34.8 million tonnes of produce from 2000 to 2019